Skalar/quest_back/README.md

 Please feel free to contribute and make pull requests.

 It is also very simplistic, only using simple hashes for both sending in arguments to the API and returning responses.
-The hash you send as argument to operation methods is more or less sent on to QuestBack.
+The hash you send as argument to an operation methods is more or less passed on directly to QuestBack.
+We do some transformation of the has to match the expectations of QuestBack's API.
-Maybe this will change in the future with real objects sent in to the API.